Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_customer_experience_app/tasty_bytes_customer_experience_app.md

 ### What You Learned
 - How to build a Streamlit in Snowflake App
 - How to build a multi-page Streamlit in Snowflake App
-- Learn how to use Cortex LLMs in your application including
+- How to use Cortex LLMs in your application including
-- Learn how DocumentAI can be used to create analytics from unstructured data
+- How DocumentAI can be used to create analytics from unstructured data

 ### Related Resources
 - [Extracting Insights from Unstructured Data with Document AI](https://quickstarts.snowflake.com/guide/tasty_bytes_extracting_insights_with_docai/index.html?index=..%2F..index#0)